lvyawen/UCD-Recommond-System-PJ-GWAP/doc/README.md

 3...

 ## Group Meetings
-* Week 2- Form up our group and use git as version control within group.
+* Week 2- Form up our group and use github as version control within the group.